One Pot Thai Pasta

 - 3 1/2 cups low sodium vegetable broth

 - 8 ounces whole wheat spaghetti

-- Juice of 1 lime, plus more for serving
+- 1 lime juiced; plus more for serving

 - Heat the olive oil in a large skillet over medium heat.
 Add the red onion, mushrooms, and carrots and cook for 5 minutes or until softened.
 Add the garlic, ginger, and bell pepper and saute 2 minutes.

 - Whisk together the soy sauce, vinegar, and peanut butter.
 Add to the skillet, followed by the broth, and stir to combine.